Ep 23: The Terror of Teenage Rebellion

-Neal Thompson, author of the book Kickflip Boys, discusses the drama of raising rebellious and defiant teenagers.
-His boys were swept into skateboarding at an early age, which Neal enjoyed at first.
-But as the kids hit their teenage years, the skateboarding lifestyle led them to develop extremely defiant attitudes.
-On this episode, Neal discusses the strategies he found that worked for getting through to his kids in the end.
+Neal Thompson, author of Kickflip Boys, discusses the drama of raising rebellious and defiant teenagers.
+He reveals some of the strategies he found that worked for getting through to his kids in the end and talks about how he coped with the rebellious years.

 Full Show Notes